nash90/binance-trading-bot/README.md

 3. From project root run ```pipenv run python script.py ```

 #### Task 2 (Run with machine learning enabled)
 A sample model is included.
-The model included as low accuracy, on reason is due to less training dataset.
+The model included is of low accuracy as the use of small training dataset.
 To train and create a new model check functions in ml/ml.py
 #### Steps
-Steps to run the bot with ML model is same as Task 1 steps but need enable the config in config/ml_config
+Steps to run the bot with ML model is same as the steps in Task 1 but requires enabling the enable_ml_trade flag in config/ml_config
 ```
 ml_config = {
   "enable_ml_trade": True, # flag to enable ML trade on kl bot